Zeal8bit/Zeal-8-bit-OS/kernel_headers/README.md

 Currently, assembly header files are provided for the following assemblers:

 * z88dk-z80asm.
+The directory `z88dk-z80asm` contains assembly files that are meant to be included inside any z80asm assembly project.
-The directory `z88dk-z80asm` contains an assembly file that is meant to be included inside any assembly project.
-Of course, that project should be assembled with z88dk's `z80asm` assembler.
+* gnu-as.
+The direcotry `gnu-as` contains assembly files that are meant to be included in any assembly project that is assembled with `z80-elf` assembler.

 ## Examples

 As its name states, the directory `examples`, contains code samples that can be compiled/assembled for Zeal 8-bit OS.

 For more info, check the `README.md` files contained inside each example directory.